Registration is OPEN!

 - Sharlene Deskins joined the coaching staff in 2006.
 She has run with the program since its inception in 2002.
 Sharlene has completed 20+ marathons and has coached in a variety of running programs in addition to XMP.

-- Ken Earley is into his eighth year of coaching with XMP.
+- Ken Earley is into his ninth year of coaching with XMP.
 Since running his first marathon in 2004, Ken has competed in 20+ marathons.

-- Robert Yarchoan ran his first marathon in 2003 and has now completed at least 25+ marathons and ultra-marathons, including a number of Boston Marathons, two JFK 50’s and other ultras.
-Bob began running with XMP in 2004 and this is his fifth year coaching with the program.
+- Robert Yarchoan ran his first marathon in 2003, began training with XMP the following year and became an XMP coach in 2011.
+He has completed at least 25+ marathons and ultra-marathons, including a number of Boston Marathons, two JFK 50’s and other ultras. .
 He also leads the club’s Thursday evening runs at Carderock during the summer months.

-- Dan DiFonzo has run more than 40 marathons and ultra-marathons including the last 12 Boston Marathons.
-He has been active with XMP since 2005.
-In addition to now coaching XMP, he has coached with the club’s Winter Half Marathon and Winter Marathon Programs.
+- Dan DiFonzo has run more than 40 marathons and ultra-marathons including the last 13 Boston Marathons.
+He has trained with XMP since 2005.
+In addition to coaching XMP, he has coached with the club’s Winter Half Marathon and Winter Marathon Programs.

-- Terri Scadron ran her first marathon in 2009 and has now completed over 30 marathons or ultras.
-She began running with XMP in 2011.
-This is her fourth year coaching with the program.
-Teri is also the co-director of MCRRC’s Winter Advanced Marathon Training Program.
+- Terri Scadron ran her first marathon in 2009 and has completed over 30 marathons or ultras.
+She began running with XMP in 2011 and began coaching with XMP the following year.
+Terri is also co-director of MCRRC’s Winter Advanced Marathon Training Program.

 - Lee Firestone began training with XMP in 2006.
 He has completed numerous marathons including multiple Boston Marathons.
-A podiatric surgeon by profession, he has treated many runners in addition to coaching with XMP.
-Lee is a member of the club’s elite racing team.
+In professional life, Lee is a podiatric surgeon with a specialty in sports medicine, treating many runners.
+Lee is a member of the club’s Competitive Race Team.

 - Bill Loomis first took up running in 2006 and began training with XMP in 2008.
-He has run over 20 marathons (including the last 8 Boston Marathons) and ultras.
-This is his third year coaching XMP.
+He has run over 20 marathons (including the last 9 Boston Marathons) and ultras.
+This is his fourth year coaching XMP.

-- Doug Watt has been training with XMP for the past nine years and coincidentally has run the past nine Boston Marathons among his 26 + marathons to date.
+- Doug Watt has trained with XMP since 2007.
+He has run the past ten Boston Marathons among his 28 + marathons to date.

 - Susan Garfield ran her first marathon in 2009 and has now completed over 20 marathons and two JFK 50 milers.
 She won her age group at JFK in 2013.
 She began running with XMP in 2010.

-- Lisa Chilcote returned to competitive running after a 20-year hiatus in 2009.
-She has served as a pace coach for the club’s winter marathon and winter half marathon programs for five years.
-In 2011 she was recognized by the club for her achievements with the club’s Runner of the Year Award.
+- Lisa Chilcote returned to competitive running in 2009 after a 20-year hiatus.
+She has served as a coach for the club’s winter marathon and winter half marathon programs for five years.
+In 2011 she was recognized by the club as Runner of the Year.
 She is a co-captain of the club’s Competitive Race Team.

 - Argaw Kidane began training with XMP in 2011.
-He has completed numerous marathons including 5 Boston Marathons.
-He is a RRCA certified coach, and is also a member of the club’s Competitive Race Team.
+He has completed numerous marathons including 6 Boston Marathons.
+He is also a member of the club’s Competitive Race Team.

 Training Schedule: The training schedule will be made available to each registrant following registration.
 The training schedule contains suggested workouts for every day of the week (including “rest” days) for the entire duration of the program.
 It follows the hard-easy philosophy with “easy” workout days following “hard” workout days.
 It builds to a recommended 50-60 miles per week with long runs building from 14 miles to 22 miles.
 Each marathon will have a recommended minimum of four 20-mile long runs.
 Three-week tapers are included in the schedule.

 Group Workouts: There are two coached group runs each week.
-Tuesday evenings at 6:30pm are the quality or speed and hill runs.
-The first couple of Tuesday group runs will include hill repeats.
-After that, and this is a change from previous years, beginning in late June, the program will move to the track at Rockville High School (where the club has arranged exclusive track usage by XMP) for the remainder of the training program.
+Tuesday evenings at 7:00pm are the quality or speed and hill runs.
+The early Tuesday group runs will include hill repeats and tempo runs.
+After that, the program will move to the track at Montgomery College, Rockville Campus for the remainder of the training program.

 The group long runs are mostly run at LSD pace and are held on Saturday mornings starting at 6:30am.
 Most of these runs are mapped for the runners and are loops or out and backs starting and ending in downtown Bethesda, using primarily the Capital Crescent trail and/or Rock Creek trail.
 Many of these runs include hills.